marsnebulasoup/cs4379h-group4-securesteg/README.md

 This project is a React + TypeScript demo application that hides secret messages inside images using an custom form of pointer chain steganography.

 Our method uses:
--AES256 encryption
+- AES256 encryption
--Randomized pixel selection using the ISAAC PRNG -Pointer based pixel chaining
+- Randomized pixel selection using the ISAAC PRNG
+- Pointer based pixel chaining
--Minimal visual changes to protect against detection
+- Minimal visual changes to protect against detection

 User can upload an image, enter a message, generate an encoded stego image, and later decode that message using a key.